annalithell/asi-project/README.md

 ### Dropout as a Bayesian Approximation: An interpretation of Gal and Ghahramani (2016)

-This project was conducted as part of the 2025 edition of the course *Advanced Statistical Inference* at EURECOM.
+This mini-project was conducted as part of the 2025 edition of the course *Advanced Statistical Inference* at EURECOM.
 I've decided to reproduce the results from the paper *Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning*, published in 2016 by Gal and Ghahramani.

 The project consists of two parts:

 1. **asi_project.pdf**: Contains the report of the project, aiming to explain key concepts from the paper, how they were interpreted in code and the results obtained. **Not included as part of this GitHub repo.**
 2. **dropout_bayesian_approximation.ipynb**: A Jupyter notebook containing selected and recreated parts described in the original paper.